LakhanGitHub/Books-Recommendations/README.md

 ✔️ Natural Language Input: You speak like a human.
 Our AI listens like one

-✔️ Deep Semantic Understanding: Using advanced text embeddings (all-MiniLM-L6-v2), we analyze the true meaning of your query
+✔️ Deep Semantic Understanding: Uses Hugging Face models like all-MiniLM-L6-v2 for semantic understanding, we analyze the true meaning of your query

 ✔️ Emotion-Aware Matching: With emotion recognition (j-hartmann/emotion-english-distilroberta-base), we detect the emotional tone behind your words